 Alternative text tags are for more than SEO.
 They should provide a textual and contextual description of the image.
 If the image is just decorative, you can handle it with CSS.
 If it contains content, the alt text should describe the function of the link and not the image itself.
-Remember that the text should allow a person that can’t see the image to get the same information as a person that can see the image.
+Remember that the text should allow a person who can’t see the image to get the same information as a person who can see it.

 Keep forms as short as possible.
 Only ask for the information you need.
 Users with all levels of ability will appreciate this.
 If there are errors in the fields when the form is submitted, make sure the error is clearly indicated.
 General error messages can be hard enough for site visitors without disabilities to decipher.
 Make sure the error message clearly indicates which field in the form needs to be corrected.

 Avoid using nested data tables.
 Visitors using assistive technologies may have problems navigating between cells.
-Include a brief summary of the content of the table in the summary text box.
+Include a brief summary of the table’s content in the summary text box.